• rest

 10 Ways to Make Time for Rest in Less Than 10 Minutes

 Want to learn how to make time for rest and rejuvenation like a pro?
 Whether you need rest when you are recovering from being sick, exhausted, or just looking for a healthier routine, here are ten ways to make time for rest in 10 minutes or less.
 In my global organization, we know that the spiritual practice of rest and refreshment is key to personal and missional growth.
 We were created to do our best work out of God-ordained rest.
 As a leader, I want to always seek to nurture and steward our staff, our strategic volunteers, and our global mission well.
-That’s why we offered a full-month sabbatical for…
+That’s why we offer a full-month sabbatical for…

 • Discovering the Treasure of Rest by Nancy Reece - Guest Poster on TeresaMoon.org